-- Case: Spiteri v Cachia (2004) - Both the plaintiff and the defendant had registered trademarks the defendant registered his whilst the case was ongoing - From the evidence brought forward, the Court concluded: - that the plaintiff's use of 'Car Clinic' had began before that of the defendant's use of 'Leli Car Clinic'; and - that the plaintiff had began trading under that name before the defendant had began to operate his business. - Concluded that the plaintiff was priore in tempore and that he had a right to bring an action on the grounds of unfair competition under the Commercial Code and therefore found the defendant guilty or the basis of such.
+- Case: Spiteri v Cachia (2004) - Both the plaintiff and the defendant had registered trademarks the defendant registered his whilst the case was ongoing - From the evidence brought forward, the Court concluded: - that the plaintiff's use of 'Car Clinic' had begun before that of the defendant's use of 'Leli Car Clinic'; and - that the plaintiff had begun trading under that name before the defendant had begun to operate his business. - The Court concluded that the plaintiff was prior in tempore and that he had a right to bring an action on the grounds of unfair competition under the Commercial Code and therefore found the defendant guilty on the basis of such.